veracity/veracity-documentation/sections/dataplatform/analytics/analyticsexecution.md

   "outputDatasetName": "string"
 }
 ```
+- DatasetIds: Array of input dataset(s)' id.
+Depending on the script, it can be empty array [] or one item or more itmes.
 - Provider: Name of script provider, Like workspaceId or "GPM"
 - Script: Name of analytic script to run
 - OutputdatasetName: Name of the result dataset that will be uploaded to same workspace as the input dataset(s), it is optional.